korsarNek/korsarNek/source/_posts/GameJam-en.md

 If you then export them as GLTF and import them back into Godot, you have an AnimationPlayer on the model that contains the clips, which you can connect to an AnimationTree node and then use the animations in the game.

-In Blender you can also place several animations in a strip and define transitions between the animations.
+In Blender, you can also place several animations in a strip and define transitions between the animations.
 This is useful to reuse several recurring animations for a longer animation in Blender, but for Godot, where we want to have the animations individually and then mix them in-engine, this is not necessary.

 #### Animation Trees